- Boards and Commissions

 Boards and Commissions

-All boards meet at City Hall (405 Municipal Drive).
-The regular meeting times of each board is listed on their page, and all meetings are open to the public.
-We do always urge you to check the calendar for the latest information, as sometimes it’s necessary to change or add meeting dates.
-If you’re interested in applying, there's a link to the online application below.
-If you have questions, please contact City Secretary Leslie Galloway at 817-985-2104 or firstname.lastname@example.org.
+The regular meeting times of each board are listed on their pages, and all meetings are open to the public.
+Always check the calendar for the latest information, as sometimes it's necessary to change the regular meeting dates.

-Interviews with Council are conducted annually in October, and appointments made at the Regular Council meeting that month.
-Please apply now, and we will contact all qualified applicants for interviews at the appropriate time.
+City Council conducts board interviews annually, and appointments are typically made at the Regular Council meeting in September.
+Please apply now, and staff will contact qualified applicants for interviews at the appropriate time.